zgompert/LycSpaceTimePoolSeq/README.md

 Notes on my analyses of our pool-seq Lycaeides space-time data set.
 See [Pool_DNA_plates](https://drive.google.com/drive/folders/1U4AsshyMvlySNtODuSLWo0dYDH_rgho4) for details on samples and sample concentrations.
 See [sample spreadsheet](https://docs.google.com/spreadsheets/d/1cjCKkcdrZC_qvlOoftGoaaN6GEYMxUKsNFAPdVw4XNo/edit#gid=0) for a spreadsheet of samples that have been sequenced and that are in the process of being extracted and prepared for sequencing.

 # Data
 The pool-seq data are currently in /uufs/chpc.utah.edu/common/home/gompert-group2/data/Lycaeides_poolSeq/.
+Current (as of March 2024) alignments, variant calls and allele counts are in /uufs/chpc.utah.edu/common/home/gompert-group4/data/Lyc_pool_d2/.
 Here is the current list of samples, which includes sequencing efforts from 2022 and 2023 (one batch in 2022, two in 2023).

 | Population | Samples (N)|
 |------------|------------|